radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Radiant Logic’s fully managed, RadiantOne SaaS offering is built to deploy quickly and streamline configuration, maintenance, and upgrades.

   > [Environment Operations Center](/environment-operations-center-guide/environments/environment-overview/environments-overview)
-  > Learn how to use the Environments Operations Center as a centralized control plane to manage all RadiantOne environments.
+  > Learn how to use the Environment Operations Center as a centralized control plane to manage all RadiantOne environments.

   > [Secure Data Connectors](/environment-operations-center-guide/secure-data-connectors/data-connectors-overview)
   > Learn how to install, configure and use Secure Data Connectors as a secure way for cloud environments to selectively access on-premise identity data sources.